inceptjs/incept.js/packages/incept/README.md

  - Unopinionated.
 Design your own project structure.
  - Reusability.
 Develop plugins and deploy to npm.
  - Easy to Expert.
 Zero config to full customization.
- - No Tooling.
-React CSR & SSR out of the box.
  - Typescript First.
 Just import.

 ## Install